openstack/swift/doc/source/overview_container_sharding.rst

 A shard container may grow to a size that requires it to be sharded.
 ``swift-manage-shard-ranges`` may be used to identify shard ranges within a shard container and enable sharding in the same way as for a root container.
-When a shard is sharding it notifies the root of its shard ranges so that the root can start to redirect object updates to the new 'sub-shards'.
+When a shard is sharding it notifies the root container of its shard ranges so that the root container can start to redirect object updates to the new 'sub-shards'.
 When the shard has completed sharding the root is aware of all the new sub-shards and the sharding shard deletes its shard range record in the root container shard ranges table.
-At this point the root is aware of all the new sub-shards which collectively cover the namespace of the now-deleted shard.
+At this point the root container is aware of all the new sub-shards which collectively cover the namespace of the now-deleted shard.

-There is no hierarchy of shards beyond the root and its immediate shards.
+There is no hierarchy of shards beyond the root container and its immediate shards.
 When a shard shards, its sub-shards are effectively re-parented with the root container.

 Shrinking a shard container
 ---------------------------

-A shard's contents may reduce to a point where the shard is no longer required.
-If this happens then the shard may be shrunk into another shard range.
+A shard container's contents may reduce to a point where the shard container is no longer required.
+If this happens then the shard container may be shrunk into another shard range.
 Shrinking is achieved in a similar way to sharding: an 'acceptor' shard range is written to the shrinking shard container's shard ranges table; unlike sharding, where shard ranges each cover a subset of the sharding container's namespace, the acceptor shard range is a superset of the shrinking shard range.

 Once given an acceptor shard range the shrinking shard will cleave itself to its acceptor, and then delete itself from the root container shard ranges